AHutson881/ecommerce-sql-analytics/README.md

 - Analysis of customer behavior and product performance
 - Data export automation (CSV and Excel)
 - Clean project documentation and structure

 ---

-## 📊 Suggested Next Step

-You can load the `ecommerce_database.xlsx` file into Power BI or Tableau to build dashboards for:

-- Revenue by category over time
-- Customer segmentation by spend
-- Product return rates and trends
-- Monthly order volume

----